ROBERT JOSKE MANAGEMENT CLIENTS

 Tim brings a unique perspective shaped by years living in the United States.
 In 2022, he was a Fulbright Visiting Scholar at the University of Wyoming (in the nation’s reddest state) deepening his understanding of America beyond the coastal narrative.
 His research and commentary challenge conventional wisdom, offering Australians a nuanced view of US political development – and a hopeful outlook for America’s future.

 Tim is a regular speaker at the Australian Defence College, Canberra.
 He is the editor of the two-volume Oxford Encyclopedia of American Military and Diplomatic History.
-In 2016, he graduated from the Oxford Strategic Leadership Program at the Said Business School.
+In 2016, he graduated from the Oxford Strategic Leadership Program.
+He is a board member of the Robert Menzies Institute.

 As Professor of American Politics at the University of Melbourne – Australia’s top-ranked university – Tim is a celebrated teacher and academic leader.
 He has developed some of the university’s most popular courses and co-created the sold-out, decade-long, Great Books Masterclass, the most successful community education program in the institution’s history.
 His leadership has also driven significant growth in postgraduate education.

-A student of the Northern Ireland Troubles, Tim wrote his PhD (and first book) on the Irish peace process.
-He interviewed the central players in that drama while based for three years in Dublin (where his son was born).
-This experience was crucial in shaping his grasp of power and diplomacy.
+Tim wrote his PhD (and first book) on the Irish peace process.
+While based for three years in Dublin, he interviewed some of the central players in the Troubles.
+This experience was crucial in shaping his grasp of power and politics.
 He has worked with senior diplomats across his career.

 A dynamic and provocative public speaker, Tim has addressed boardrooms, investor forums, tech companies, and professional associations across Australia and the U.S. He challenges orthodoxies – whether timid leadership or ideological excess – offering instead a lively, thoughtful conservatism.
 He has a keen emotional intelligence and sense of humour.